cesartheroman/Products-API/README.md

     - 1 Nginx Load Balancing server
     - 1 PostgreSQL DB w/Redis server

     This allowed for a more highly available and higher load withstanding system since I wasn't only load testing one EC2 instance, but distributing it among 4.
+Ultimately this was became my official system architecture.

 ### Routes built